 Your engagement with the programme is key to passing the Pre-Sessional assessments and progressing to your degree.

-In 2020, 99% of Pre-Sessional students progressed onto their degrees, and over the last two years, 66% went on to achieve Distinction or Merit.
+In 2021, 99% of Pre-Sessional students progressed onto their degrees, and over the last two years, 66% went on to achieve a Distinction or Merit.

 - You must demonstrate full completion of all online interactive lessons;